cms-ml/documentation/content/profiling/mlprof.md

 ??? hint "Click to expand"

     - y-log: bool.
-Plot the y-axis values logarithmically; default: `False`.
+Plot the y-axis values logarithmically. default: `False`.

     - x-log: bool.
-Plot the x-axis values logarithmically; default: `False`.
+Plot the x-axis values logarithmically. default: `False`.

     - y-min: float.
 Minimum y-axis value. default: empty

     - y-max: float.
 Maximum y-axis value. default: empty

     - bs-normalized: bool.
-Normalize the measured values with the batch size before plotting; default: `True`.
+Normalize the measured values with the batch size before plotting. default: `True`.

     - error-style: str.
-Style of errors / uncertainties due to averaging; choices: `bars`,`band`; default: `band`.
+Style of errors / uncertainties due to averaging. choices: `bars`,`band`. default: `band`.

     - top-right-label: str.
 When set, stick this string as label over the top right corner of the plot. default: empty.

+    -  default_colors: str.
+Default color cycle to use for plots. choices: `mpl`, `cms_6`, `atlas_10`. default: `cms_6`.

     - batch-sizes: int.
-The comma-separated list of batch sizes to be tested; default: `1,2,4`.
+The comma-separated list of batch sizes to be tested. default: `1,2,4`.

     - model-file: str.
 The absolute path of the yaml file containing the informations of the model to be tested. default: `$MLP_BASE/examples/dnn/model_tf_l10u128.yaml`.